 In 1948, Wallace “Wah Wah” Jones helped lead UK to its first national championship and later led the US to Olympic Gold in London.
 Today, he’s still bleeding blue for UK.

 While Morris has been a dedicated member of the Beijing Ducks for the last two years and left UK in 2007, he still closely follows the program and most definitely likes what he sees.

-“Where are they now” is a periodical series that will take a look back at the careers of former Kentucky basketball stars and John Calipari-coached players and find out what they’re doing post-college.
-Today we catch up with Scott Padgett, a two-time national championship winner at Kentucky.
+“Where are they now” is a periodical series that will take a look back at the careers of former Kentucky basketball stars and/or John Calipari-coached players and find out what they’re doing post-college.
+Today we catch up with Walter McCarty, a member of the 1996 national championship squad at Kentucky.